-Preparing Effective Oral Presentations
+Preparing Effective PowerPoint or Keynote Presentations

-Keep visuals clear and easy to read.
+- Keep visuals clear and easy to read.
 Abbreviate your message.
 SIMPLE graphs, charts and diagrams are much more meaningful to an audience

 than complex cluttered ones.